aionnetwork/staking_pool_scripts/ReadMe.md

 `commission_rate` the pool commission rate with 4 decimal places of granularity (between [0, 1000000]).<br />
 `metadata_url` url hosting the metadata json file.<br />
 `metadata_content_hash` Blake2b hash of the json object hosted at the metadata url.<br />
+`value` value in nAmps to pass along the transaction.
+This will be counted towards the self-bond value and has to be at least 1000 Aions (1000000000000000000000 nAmps).<br />

 ### delegate.sh